SELab-2/OSOC-3/backend/README.md

 # PyCharm does this automatically, so this is only required if you're using another IDE
 source venv/bin/activate

-# Alternatively: activate the venv using Poetry
+# Install Poetry
-poetry shell
+pip3 install poetry

 # Install all dependencies and dev dependencies
 poetry install